Hurwitz-Radon numbers and proper actions of semisimple Lie groups: Hurwitz--Radon Hurwitz-Radon numbers associated with classical pairs

 \textbf{Proof of Case~\ref{item:real8}.} In the proof of Case~\ref{item:real8}, we adopt the following strategy.
-Using the inequalities for the $8$-periodic chain \eqref{sequence:8-period} established in the previous subsection (namely, the first eight inequalities in Corollary~\ref{cor:paraherm}), we reduce the argument to our interpretation of the classical result of Hurwitz--Radon--Eckmann--Adams (Lemma~\ref{lemma:HR-our-interpretation}).
+Using the inequalities for the $8$-periodic chain \eqref{sequence:8-period} established in the previous subsection (namely, the first eight inequalities in Corollary~\ref{cor:paraherm}), we reduce the argument to Lemma~\ref{lemma:HR-our-interpretation}, namely, our interpretation of the classical result of Hurwitz--Radon--Eckmann--Adams:

 Consider the following sequence $\{a_i\}_{i=1}^{\infty}$ of period $8$:

 We also consider the sequence $\{b_i\}_{i=1}^{\infty}$ defined by the recurrence relation $b_{1}=1$ and $b_{i+1}=a_{i}b_{i}$:

 Note that the sequence $\{b_i\}_{i=1}^{\infty}$ gives the coefficients of $N$ appearing in the $8$-periodic chain \eqref{sequence:8-period} of classical Lie algebras.